-We talked to Stuart Lacey, MD, a pediatric surgeon at Banner Children's Specialists Surgery Clinic in Glendale, AZ, to learn more and help alleviate parents’ fears.
+We talked to Stuart Lacey, MD, a pediatric surgeon with Banner Children's, to learn more and help alleviate parents’ fears.
 He explained what these hernias are, what causes them and when and how they need to be treated.

 What is an umbilical hernia?